* Note: this post was highly based on this backlinko list: http://backlinko.com/google-ranking-factors

 So, this is how you should understand Google’s list of 200 ranking factors: it doesn’t prove anything about the algorithm, but it shows the characteristics of the pages that get better positioning, based on market studies.

-Some factors are proven, others are speculations, others are controversial.
+Some factors are proven, others are speculations, and others are controversial.
 Despite these caveats, it is certain that each item mentioned deserves your attention.

 Understood?
 So let’s get to the list!

-Top 10 factors that IMPROVE ranking
+Top 10 ranking factors that IMPROVE ranking

 In a list of 200 items, we need to prioritize!
 We have selected the factors you should give more importance to: